demetrius-edelin/youtube-transcriber/README.md

 # YouTube Transcriber

-A powerful command-line tool that downloads YouTube videos, transcribes them using Whisper.cpp, generates AI summaries, and creates formatted PDFs and markdown files.
+A powerful command-line tool that processes videos from YouTube URLs or local files, transcribes them using Whisper.cpp, generates AI summaries, and creates formatted PDFs and markdown files.

 ## Features

 - **Video Download**: Downloads videos from YouTube and other platforms using yt-dlp
+- **Local File Support**: Process video files already on your hard drive
 - **Transcription**: Converts audio to text using OpenAI's Whisper model (via whisper.cpp)
 - **AI Summarization**: Generates concise summaries using OpenAI's API (optional)
 - **Multiple Output Formats**: Creates clean text files, PDFs, and Obsidian-compatible markdown